emilyguancamole/endoscribe/README.md

 - Drafters expect the `pred_df` index to be the sample `id`.
 They use `self._get_sample_row(...)` to pick a single sample row and then render sections (Indications, Findings, Impressions, Recommendations, Repeat Exam).
 - Formatting: we use `python-docx` to add headings, paragraphs, and more complex inline formatting (for example `drafters/utils.py` contains helper logic to bold subheadings inside long `findings` text).

+**Patient info**
+- Drafters pull patient info (e.g. sex, indications) and incorporate into the note.
+Currently, this info comes from CSV files exported from RedCap.
+Future: comes from EHR system.

 **Recall / Recommendations**
 - Beyond formatting data into drafts, drafters also contain small, deterministic decision rules to construct recall and/or recommendations sections from extracted data.
     - Example: suggests colonoscopy recall intervals based on `polyp_count` and `size_max_mm`.
+    - Note: recommendations are rule-based only, and I change what is extracted by LLM in order to accomodate more complicated recommendations.
+    Future idea: another LLM call to construct smart recommendations.

 ## Anticipated Changes Needed